Author Miss Parisia B.

 Keep your head up my legendary orbit

 You were once the bounce to this kingdom.

 You housed men and women who weren’t the same but of culture and assortment.

 People flooded your streets with grease on their faces, exertion on their hands, and transformation in their minds.

 Buildings erected, and its people remained in such a state.

 The best of Europe could be found in the aroma of the city,

 Yet the innovation and blend of true America stood at every foundation.

 Keeping us hungry, you fed our minds and told us stories of visionaries, educators, and art reformers.

-Better yet, they chose you to tell their stories, to unfold a history that would never be forgotten.
+They chose you to tell their stories to unfold a history that would never be forgotten.

 I’m sorry that they disregard you now my florescent steel,

 That they spit and spew things that aren’t true.